simplymichael/smart-form-validator/README.md

 for processing.
 In some cases, we may even limit their ability to submit the form if they have entered incorrect values into one or more of the form fields.

-Simple Form Validation inserts a semantic boundary between these ideas by "separating" them into **fields** (receptors of user values),
+Smart Form Validation inserts a semantic boundary between these ideas by "separating" them into **fields** (receptors of user values),
 **rules** (constraints on fields),
 **validators** (checks that ensure that a field's value meets the constraints set for that field), and